Hi there! I’m Alex.

 So, bread.
 I’ll start with the smaller picture first.
 What sets a crumb apart is how it has been separated from the main picture (in this context the whole loaf of bread) in its perfect and golden entirety.
 It’s out of left field, off the pristine sidewalk.
 A zoom into all angles.
 Detail.
 To me, bread is bemusing, bewitching, honest.
 It forms the centrepiece of most of my sacred breakfast rituals.
 Most of my mornings start with toast, tahini and jam.
 The blog’s title is hence a tribute to its humble rusticity.

-Why are you vegan?
-You can’t be a food lover if you’re vegan!!
+But you can’t be a food lover if you’re vegan!!

-To clarify, I am vegan, but flexible in different social contexts.
+To clarify, I am vegan, but flexible in different social contexts (hence I do prefer the term ‘plant-based’).
 As a Singaporean, it is incredibly hard and perceived as downright rude to be this way 100% of the time.
 Being in London is much more flexible, with vegan options abound, and communal eating less of a sacred tradition.

-It wasn’t until mid-2017 when I decided to cut the strings of disconnection.
+So I decided to cut those strings of disconnection.
 On a more personal note, this lifestyle has bestowed me with such great mental and physical benefits that it simply does not make sense for me to turn back.
 Here are some sources which have contributed to this mental shift, do feel free to check out the links!

 I think the least we can do is be aware.
 That’s all it is.
 Awareness.
 And logic, and sense.
 Clicking is caring.